ppy/osu-wiki/wiki/Beatmapping/Circle_Size/en.md

+---
+tags:
+- CS
+---

 # Circle Size

 Circle Size, commonly abbreviated as *CS*, is a difficulty setting which determines the size of [hit objects](/wiki/Hit_Objects) on [beatmaps](/wiki/Beatmaps).
 The values range from 2 to 7; higher circle size values will make hit objects smaller.
 Using the highest value will make hit objects as big as the cursor.
 Most beatmaps use a value between 3 and 5, while values between 5 and 6 are sometimes used and values of 6 and above are almost never used.
 High circle size values are likely to be seen when using the [Hard Rock](/wiki/HR) mod as it increases circle size.
 Conversely, the [Easy](/wiki/HR) mod will lower circle size.

 It is possible to set circle size values outside normal bounds by manually editing the [.osu file](/wiki/osu!_File_Formats/Osu_(file_format)).
-For ranked beatmaps this is to be avoided since it is considered unrankable by the ranking criteria.
+For ranked beatmaps this is to be avoided since it is considered unrankable by the [ranking criteria](/wiki/Ranking_Criteria).

 ## osu!standard